sobteclib/sobtec2/en/content/07rats.md

 > “Hey, put a cloth, it's no trouble.”

 > “You'll see how much they mark it in the ferry.
-This is nothing” He is
+This is nothing.”
+He is
 > still not listening to me.

 > A minute of deep breathing, and I think, I am the client, if I tell him to